writethedocs/www/docs/conf/atlantic/2023/news/announcing-schedule.rst

 Hey everyone!

-We're just over six weeks away from the online {{city}} conference, and we're working hard to make sure it'll be as welcoming and fun as previous years.
+We're just over six weeks away from the first {{city}} conference, and we're working hard to make sure it'll be as welcoming and fun as previous years.

 Today we're announcing the full presentation schedule.